H4m5t3r/Keskustelufoorumi/documentation/Installation guide.md

 ```
 $ pip install gunicorn
 ```
-Before you continue, create an account on Heroku and make sure you have the Heroku tools [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed.
+Before you continue, create an account in Heroku and make sure you have the Heroku tools [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed.

-Log in on Heroku and create a new app by clicking on "New" in the upper right corner and choose "Create new app".
+Log in to Heroku and create a new app by clicking on "New" in the upper right corner and choose "Create new app".
 Choose a name for the app, choose your region and click on "Create app".
 After this, choose the app and click on "Deploy".
 Scroll down to "Deploy using Heroku Git.
 There you will find instructions on how to upload the app to Heroku.
 The steps will also be listed here.

 If you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key.
 ```